grantfalvo/grantfalvo.github.io/index.md

 # AWARE Eddy Covariance Fluxes – US-EML

 Welcome to the AWARE test site dashboard.
-Below are visualizations of measured and gap-filled half-hourly eddy covariance fluxes at the **US-EML** site for the 2024–2025 period.
+Below are visualizations of measured and gap-filled half-hourly eddy covariance fluxes at the **US-EML** site for 2025.

 ---